• Menu

 Q. Are ATMs available?

 A. There will definitely be ATMs in Quito.
-There are a couple of ATMs on a couple of the islands but we don’t recommend you rely on these.
-It’s best to bring the cash you plan to spend.
-You’ll want to let your bank know in advance that you are traveling so they don’t deny usage of your card thinking it’s a fraudulent charge.
+There are ATMs on a couple of the Galapagos islands but we don’t recommend you rely on these.
+There are no ATMs in the Amazon.

 You’ll also want to find out what, if anything, your bank changes for international ATM withdrawals.
 If it’s based on each transaction, you’ll want to take larger amounts of money out rather than making numerous small withdrawals so as to limit the charges.
 In addition, there will be a fee by the local bank to use the ATM.